• Skip to primary navigation

 • Ice!

-Simple syrups are also great for moistening cakes after baking: using this one will add a deliciously rich blueberry flavor.
+Simple syrups are also great for moistening cakes after baking: using this one will add a rich blueberry flavor.
 And the color will be stunning!

 Discarded blueberries.

-You can also top vanilla or berry ice cream with these blueberries, or add them to a smoothie.
+You can also top vanilla or berry ice cream with these leftover blueberries, or add them to a smoothie.

 🫙Storing and freezing

+Simple syrup needs to be refrigerated.
 Wait for syrup to cool, strain it to remove blueberries and store in an airtight bottle or jar.
 If kept inside the fridge, it should be good for about 3 weeks to 1 month.

 If you spot any mold (simple syrup will look really cloudy, and usually you’ll see the mold well on the top of the liquid), discard the syrup.